Bullion Canyon of Gold Trail area -

 -> Free equipment to loan for local excursions.
 This includes day packs, full-size backpacks, fishing poles, and snowshoes.

--> Two Satellite TVs and Free DVD movies available for loan in the cabin
+-> Two TVs and a DVD player is available for loan in the cabin

 -> Many locations around the valley have poor or no cell phone reception, however most cell phones get 2 or 3 bars from our cabin deck .